MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting: Experiments

-\item \textbf {GATs:} A graph attention network (GAT) is a network architecture with shielded self-attention layers used to solve the shortcomings of traditional graph convolution or other similar existing approaches.

-\item \textbf {LSTM:} A long short-term memory (LSTM) network used minimum time lag of bridging discrete time steps, which was learned by forcing a constant error stream through constant error rotation in a special model.

-\item \textbf {ALSTM:} A recurrent neural network based on two-stage attention (DA-RNN), which aims to solve the time dependence and correlation.

-\item \textbf {GRU:} A gated recurrent unit (GRU) network consists of two cycles.
+\item \textbf {GRU \cite{chung2014empirical}:} The gated recurrent unit (GRU) network consists of two cycles.
 The encoder and decoder of the proposed model are jointly trained to maximize the conditional probability series of the target sequence of a given source.

+\item \textbf {LSTM \cite{hochreiter1997long}:} The long short-term memory (LSTM) network used minimum time lag of bridging discrete time steps, which was learned by forcing a constant error stream through constant error rotation in a special model.

+\item \textbf {ALSTM \cite{feng2018enhancing}:} The recurrent neural network is based on two-stage attention (DA-RNN), which aims to solve the problem of time dependence and correlation.